Interstate 68: Effect on surrounding region

 One of the arguments in favor of the construction of I-68 was that the freeway would improve the poor economic conditions in western Maryland.
-The economy of the surrounding area has improved since the construction of the freeway, especially in Garrett County, where the freeway opened up the county to tourism from Washington, D.C., and Baltimore.
+The economy of the surrounding area has improved since the construction of the freeway, especially in Garrett County, where the freeway opened up the county to tourism from Washington DC and Baltimore.
 Correspondingly, Garrett County saw a sharp increase in population and employment during and after the construction of the road, with full- and part-time employment increasing from 8,868 in 1976 to 15,334 in 1991.
-However, economic difficulties remain in Allegany and Garrett counties.
+Economic difficulties, however, remain in Allegany and Garrett counties.
 There were concerns over loss of customers to businesses that have been cut off from the main highway due to the construction of the new alignment in the 1980s, leading to protests when then-Governor Harry Hughes visited the Sideling Hill road cut when it was opened.

 Proposed extension

 In the 1990s, there was discussion about a future westward extension to I-68.
 Such an extension would connect the western terminus of I-68 in Morgantown to WV 2 in Moundsville.
 A 1989 proposal had suggested a toll road be built along this corridor.
 In 2003, the Federal Highway Administration (FHWA) approved the extension, paving the way for federal funding and for the road to become part of the National Highway System on completion.
-However, the project ran into problems due to lack of funds, and, in 2008, West Virginia Governor Joe Manchin suggested dropping the project altogether, making construction of a westward extension of I-68 unlikely in the near future.
+The project, however, ran into problems due to lack of funds, and, in 2008, West Virginia Governor Joe Manchin suggested dropping the project altogether, making construction of a westward extension of I-68 unlikely in the near future.

 In 2014, Marshall County officials brought the extension of I-68 up again as a way for oil companies to have easier access to drill into the area, likely by fracking.
-Much like the second leg of the Southern Beltway in the Pittsburgh area, an extension of I-68 is being spurred in response to the Marcellus natural gas trend.
+Much like the second leg of PA 576 (Southern Beltway) in the Pittsburgh area, an extension of I-68 is being spurred in response to the Marcellus natural gas trend.
 If the extension were to be built, it would also include a widening of WV 2 to four lanes and would cost an estimated $5 million per mile (5 e6$/mi/km).
-It is expected that the project would be divided into two legs, first from Morgantown to Cameron, then Cameron to Moundsville.
+It is expected that the project would be divided into two legs, first from Morgantown to Cameron and then Cameron to Moundsville.

 Others have proposed extending I-68 to Wheeling, West Virginia, and connecting it with I-470.